 Is it worth it?
 Let's strip away the emotion and break down the pure mathematics of underwater treadmill ROI.

 Before calculating revenue, you must account for the true cost of the machine.
 It's not just the sticker price.
+A recent report published in Frontiers in Veterinary Science noted that hydrotherapy adoption has grown by 34% annually, largely due to its proven efficacy in osteoarthritis management—but clinics must budget properly.

 - Equipment Cost: ~$45,000 (Average mid-tier model)